-Land evaluation to determine its benefits suitability in crop cultivation is very necessary.
-The level of peatland fertility is determined by three component properties, namely thickness, waterlogging sources, and the type of mineral soil under the peat.
+It is necessary to carry out land evaluation to determine its suitability for crop cultivation.
+The level of peatland fertility is determined by three component properties: thickness, waterlogging sources, and the type of mineral soil under the peat.
 These three property components are the main limiting factors in land evaluation [44].
-The land evaluation process for agriculture is a complex, multidisciplinary and multi-criteria process, which considers topographic data, climate, availability of water resources for irrigation, soil capability and current management practices including land use and cover conditions.
-Furthermore, adequate knowledge of appropriate strategies to improve land deficiencies is also needed to increase suboptimal crop productivity.
-Furthermore, knowledge and information on land evaluation can be accessed by farmers and related parties to be utilized in farming activities [45, 46].
+The land evaluation process for agriculture is a complex, multidisciplinary, and multicriteria process, which considers topographic data, climate, availability of water resources for irrigation, soil capability, and current management practices, including land use and cover conditions.
+Furthermore, adequate knowledge of appropriate strategies to improve land deficiencies is also needed to increase suboptimal crop productivity so that farmers and related parties can access knowledge and information on land evaluation to be utilized in farming activities [45, 46].
 Thus, land evaluation is an important activity in agricultural planning.